yactouat/yactouat/content/posts/langchain-palm-getting-started-1.md

 ---
 excerpt: I've been hearing about both Vertex and Langchain for months now, it's about time I test drive it! 🚘
-tags: [AI-apis, LLMs, GCP, Vertex-AI, LangChain]
+tags: [ai-apis, llm, gcp, vertex-ai, langchain]
 thumbnail_ai_generated: false
 thumbnail_img: langchain_palm.png
 thumbnail_img_alt: infographic showing the integration of LangChain and PaLM with Vertex AI